 Poland’s central location and description as the gateway to Europe has influenced foreign companies to invest, specifically in logistical centers responsible for moving goods throughout the EU.
 Because of this foreign demand, Poland has over 11.2 million square meters of warehouse space available for rent, with 75% of that space centrally positioned around the capital of Warsaw.

 Poles have excellent qualifications, strong communication skills, and are proficient in many languages.
 They are innovative, creative, and well-educated.
-Because of this finding well-qualified employees is easy.
-And, they work for reasonable rates.
+Because of this, finding well-qualified employees that will work for reasonable rates is easy.

-Poland's high importance on education has lead to groundbreaking scientific discoveries including the discovery of the first extrasolar planetary system, technology to produce a blue laser, a new production process to create the world's smallest synthetic diamonds, a way to isolate queen cells from bone marrow, an unmanned helicopter, a modern prosthetic hand, and in 2018 the launch of the first Polish commercial satellite.
+Poland's high importance on education has led to groundbreaking scientific discoveries including the discovery of the first extrasolar planetary system, technology to produce a blue laser, a new production process to create the world's smallest synthetic diamonds, a way to isolate queen cells from bone marrow, an unmanned helicopter, a modern prosthetic hand, and in 2018 the launch of the first Polish commercial satellite.